1031 Exchange in Easton

 In real estate, a 1031 exchange is where you “swap” one investment property for another.
 What this “swap” really means is that you sell your current investment property, such as a duplex, and then purchase another investment property, such as a small apartment building.
 The term 1031 exchange comes from the IRS code Section 1031 that allows a business or the owner of an investment property to defer federal taxes on some exchanges of real estate.
 This does not apply to the buying and selling of your personal property where you live.

-1031 Exchange in Allentown, Nazareth, PA, Bethlehem, PA, Lehigh Valley
+1031 Exchange in Allentown, Nazareth, PA, Bethlehem, PA, Lehigh Valley, Easton, PA

 1031 Exchange in Easton, PA